 - ‘Has your taste in music changed over the years?’

-- ‘Have you ever left a theatre in the middle of a film?’
+- ‘Have you ever left a theater in the middle of a film?’

 One of the odd things about the English language is how verbs shift from the simple to the present perfect, as soon as you add time-related words like always, ever, or over the years.
 This type of question checks your skill at using time-related phrases and switching between past and present tenses: